lucydoja/CME_API/README.md

 # CME API

-###Description
+### Description
-This is a Continuing Medical Education (CME) requirements API.
-Here you will be able to get all the requirements needed for every specialty and state on the list.
-This a fully Ruby on Rails based app.
+* This is a Continuing Medical Education (CME) requirements API.
+* Here you will be able to get all the requirements needed for every specialty and state on the list.
+This a fully Ruby on Rails based API.
-The cointaining API information is property of [Board Vitals](https://www.boardvitals.com/) and it is being web-scraped from the [CME Coach Section](https://www.boardvitals.com/cme-coach).
+* The cointaining API information is property of [Board Vitals](https://www.boardvitals.com/) and it is being web-scraped from the [CME Coach Section](https://www.boardvitals.com/cme-coach).

-###Versions
+### Versions
 * Ruby version '2.5.0'
 * Rails version '6.1.3.2'

-###Configuration
+### Configuration
 * bundle install
 * rails s

-###Use
+### Use
 * Using a browser
   - Open your browser on the desired url
   - You will be able to visualize the results on the browser